metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_action_set_v1alpha1_manifest.md

 Required:

 - `backup_type` (String) Specifies the backup type.
-Supported values include:  - 'Full' for a full backup. - 'Incremental' back up data that have changed since the last backup (either full or incremental). - 'Differential' back up data that has changed since the last full backup. - 'Continuous' back up transaction logs continuously, such as MySQL binlog, PostgreSQL WAL, etc.  Continuous backup is essential for implementing Point-in-Time Recovery (PITR).
+Supported values include:- 'Full' for a full backup.- 'Incremental' back up data that have changed since the last backup (either full or incremental).- 'Differential' back up data that has changed since the last full backup.- 'Continuous' back up transaction logs continuously, such as MySQL binlog, PostgreSQL WAL, etc.Continuous backup is essential for implementing Point-in-Time Recovery (PITR).

 Optional:

 - `backup` (Attributes) Specifies the backup action. (see [below for nested schema](#nestedatt--spec--backup))
 - `env` (Map of String) Specifies a list of environment variables to be set in the container.
-- `env_from` (Map of String) Specifies a list of sources to populate environment variables in the container.
-The keys within a source must be a C_IDENTIFIER.
-Any invalid keys will be reported as an event when the container starts.
-If a key exists in multiple sources, the value from the last source will take precedence.
-Any values defined by an Env with a duplicate key will take precedence.
-This field cannot be updated.
+- `env_from` (Map of String) Specifies a list of sources to populate environment variables in the container.The keys within a source must be a C_IDENTIFIER.
+Any invalid keys will bereported as an event when the container starts.
+If a key exists in multiplesources, the value from the last source will take precedence.
+Any valuesdefined by an Env with a duplicate key will take precedence.This field cannot be updated.
 - `restore` (Attributes) Specifies the restore action. (see [below for nested schema](#nestedatt--spec--restore))

 <a id="nestedatt--spec--backup"></a>